ly1109/Zircon-Classifier/README.md

 This repository contains data and software used in the manuscript ["A machine learning method for distinguishing detrital zircon provenance "] submitted to Journal Geophysical Research-Solid Earth on 17th Sep, 2022, by Yang Liu, Shihua Zhong, Sanzhong Li, Ilya Bindeman, Peter A. Cawood, Reimar Seltmann, Jinghui Niu, Guanghui Guo, Jiaqing Liu.
-All software by the authors is released under an [MIT open-source license](LICENSE)
+All software by the authors is released.
 CONTENTS:

 [Data]: This directory contains three independent datasets.
 These three datasets include 109 I-type zircon analyses, 69 S-type analyses, and 108 A-type analyses.
 For each zircon analyses, 19 variables—including 11 REEs (Ce, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, and Lu), Nb, Ta, Th, U and 4 derived trace element ratios (Th/U, U/Yb, Ce/Ce* and Eu/Eu*)—were provided in a txt and csv format.
 The reference sources of all these data can be found in online Supplementary Material (Tables S4 to S6) of this paper.